 Legwear

 The question of what to wear on your legs depends on the type of bike you have and personal preference.
-For example, if you ride an electric bike, you may just want to invest in a pair of waterproof trousers to wear over your regular clothing but if you commute or ride on cyclocross bikes or a road bike, you will likely want some big-tights or bib-longs with thermal qualities.
+For example, if you ride an electric bike, you may just want to invest in a pair of waterproof trousers to wear over your regular clothing but if you commute or ride on cyclocross bikes or a road bike, you will likely want some winter bib tights or bib-longs with thermal qualities.
 If you are mountain biking, you may want to opt for a pair of bib tights under your regular shorts.
 There are so many options to keep you warm during winter, you will definitely find something to suit you.

 Giant Podium Bib Tights Thermal